davidjayowens/eunomia/README.md

 ### PlotPolars
 The `PlotPolars` class represents clusters as polar line plots.
 All documents in each cluster are represented based on the strength of a parameterized number of features.
 Optionally, you can display the top vocabulary terms associated with each feature.
 Clusters can be stacked on a single comprehensive plot or split into per-cluster subplots.

+The radial axis labels reflect the most high value n-grams contributing to each PCA-reduced feature.
+The number of contributing terms displayed is parameterized, so is easily configured by the user.

 **First-order clusters, unified plot**
 ![polar base clusters](imgs/polars_base_plot.png)